 What happens if you violate policy

 - Compliance review: We may review your business for compliance with third-party policy at any time.
 If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
-We may also contact your clients to verify compliance.
+We may also contact your customers to verify compliance.

 - Third-party program suspension: Your participation in Google third-party programs, such as Google Partners or Premier SMB Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.

 - Advertising account suspension: We may suspend your Google advertising accounts if you commit a serious policy violation.
 In cases of repeated or especially serious policy violations, your Google advertising accounts may be permanently suspended, and you may no longer be able to advertise with Google.
 Furthermore, we may contact your customers to notify them accordingly.

 Report a violation of third-party policyThink a third-party partner is violating this policy?
 Let us know: